Weetamoo area Rock Climbing

 From the main parking lot at Lynn Woods, take the wide dirt road (Ox Pasture Road) around the right side of the pond.
 Walk for about 15 minutes (passing the Mt.
 Spicket/Goliath Rock Area along the way) until the pond bends around a corner and out of sight.
 You will see a white boulder on the shore.
 Continue straight ahead on the wide dirt road for 12-15 minutes.
 Immediately after passing over a small stream/brook with a plasic, green culvert tube, break left into the woods on a faint climbers trail.
 Continue to follow this trail past the Elephant, Weetamoo, and Patina Boulders to reach the Summit Boulders.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Weetamoo area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Weetamoo area:

 Featured Route For Weetamoo area